-BUSINESS GUIDE – Customer Engagement – How to drive sustained profitable growth above market average
+Customer Engagement: How to drive sustained profitable growth above the market average

-A series of practical guides to achieving real-world business excellence.
+A practical guide to achieving real-world business excellence

 Sustainable profitable growth – well above market average – is a goal of many businesses.
 Research by Bain & Co pointed to most businesses aiming to outgrow their market by a factor of two to one, with profits of four times the average.
 Yet only ten per cent of businesses ever achieve their stated goal.

 Too many businesses take short-term, inappropriate actions in a vain attempt to succeed.
 The most tempting and most common is to book ‘bad’ profits, often at the expense of the customer.
 Examples abound: the mobile phone provider that offers lower prices to new customers only; the airline that charges you to sit next to your partner or children; the car rental company that charges punitive refilling fees; the bank that charges excessive fees for a letter; the insurance company that quibbles over settling a legitimate claim.

 Studies show that typical businesses book between 25% and 50% of bad profits.
 Booking bad profits at the expense of the customer – at best delivers short term benefits only – at worst it creates long-term resentment and brand damage, stifling longer-term profitable growth.
 Put another way, if you treat customers badly today, you do not deserve nor will you receive their loyalty.

 Work by Bain & Co shows causal links between high customer loyalty and high profitable growth.
 Across multiple industries and varying sizes of enterprise – those with high loyalty scores outperformed their competitors by a wide margin.

 Satisfaction is not the same as loyalty.
 Nor is loyalty only about customer service.